felladrin/MiniSearch/README.md

 Here are the easiest ways to get started with MiniSearch.
 Pick the one that suits you best.

-**Option 1** - Use [MiniSearch's Docker Image](https://github.com/felladrin/MiniSearch/pkgs/container/minisearch) directly in your terminal by running:
+**Option 1** - Use [MiniSearch's Docker Image](https://github.com/felladrin/MiniSearch/pkgs/container/minisearch) by running in your terminal:

 ```bash
 docker run -p 7860:7860 ghcr.io/felladrin/minisearch:main
 ```

-**Option 2** - Add MiniSearch's Docker Image to your existing Docker Compose file by adding the following:
+**Option 2** - Add MiniSearch's Docker Image to your existing Docker Compose file:

 ```yaml
 services: